 Four years.
 1,461 days.
 My baby girl, my first daughter, my Nelle Claudia Dej was born.
 She was given a name we had already picked out.
 When we brought home her ashes, it was to a nursery that we had already started to furnish.

 In Year One, I wrestled with my grief almost every day.
 Triggers were everywhere and rampant.
 Her birthday was a reminder of how desperately I wanted a baby, had carried two babies, and still had no baby at home.
 A reminder of the nights I spent crying in the bathroom tub, choking and hurting, because I missed her so much.
 In Year Two, I had my rainbow baby, just shy of one month old, and was still so profoundly sad.
 In Year Three, we went to visit the tree, the first time taking Autumn.
-I had so much anticipatory emotions, but instead of being able to enjoy the peace of the moment, we were attacked by bees.
+I had so many anticipatory emotions, but instead of being able to enjoy the peace of the moment, we were attacked by bees.

 And now Year Four.